astreum/whitepaper/README.md

 Open Reactions work by processing apps stored on Nebula and are callable by anyone on the blockchain.

-Private Reaction is confidential computing enabling users to use private data and protect software intellectual property on the protocol while allowing for restricted access to calls.
+Private Reactions is confidential computing enabling users to use private data and protect software intellectual property on the protocol while allowing for restricted access to calls.

 ## Applications